csmc-vaneykjlab/pine/README.md

 ![alt text](Image/genemania.jpg)
 - ClueGO (requires lisence before usage)
 ![alt text](Image/cluego.jpg)

+Once installed apps can be opened by navigating to Apps-> App Name on the tab at the top of the Cytoscape screen.\

-3. Species installation within apps
+3. Species installation within apps\
 PINE currently supports human, mouse and rat analysis.
 These species datasets must be installed within the following apps:
 - Genemania
 ![alt text](Image/genemania-species-install.jpg)